 In order to get QEMU networking to function, it is necessary to create TAP interfaces, and, optionally, to bridge them to real networks.
 A development machine typically will have several TAP interfaces, and more can be created.
 Generally, each developer should have a TAP interface of his or her own.
-In the following, we will use our development machine, newskysaw, as an example.
+Here we use newskysaw as an example.